 “Those queens never keep their drawers on, anyway.”

 Jack needs to peruse the remaining selection to satisfy his fetish.
-He comes up with a system where whatever color we wear says how horny we are that day.
+He comes up with a system where whatever color we wear says how horny we’ll be that day.
 Red ones mean I can tear his clothes off immediately.
 White means hands off.
 I praise his ingenuity but we know he’ll be running on red for quite a while.
 Hippie comes by and gives us a ride home.
 He had never met Felix before.
 Felix doesn’t make a great impression when he asks Hippie to show him his underwear.
 I explain how it is a way to make money and show him the two hundred bucks.

 “I’d feel like a prostitute; anyway, mine all have holes in them.